 We recognise that workers providing services to the public are at some risk of physical assault, threat or verbal abuse.
-It is committed to both identifying the circumstances leading to a predictable risk and to introducing measures to minimise that risk.
-There is a policy on the safety of employees.
+It's committed to both identifying the circumstances leading to a predictable risk and to introducing measures to minimise that risk.
+There is a policy on the safety of colleagues.

 All incidents of anger, aggression and violence must be reported.
-Physical violence which results in injury must be reported through the individual's record on Dynamics.
+Physical violence which results in an injury must be reported as an accident.
 Any verbal abuse must be reported as a 'Near Miss' report.